-TORONTO, ONTARIO--(Marketwire - Aug.
-17, 2012) - The official opening of 62 new affordable rental housing units for seniors and persons with disabilities was held today in Toronto.
-The project received more than $7.4 million in funding from the federal and provincial governments.
-The construction of the affordable housing units at Deauville Place has created up to 155 jobs in Ontario and helps to meet the housing needs of families and individuals in the Don Mills area.
+TORONTO, ONTARIO--(Marketwire - Nov.
+9, 2012) - The official opening of 179 new affordable rental housing units for seniors living on low income, people with disabilities and other low-income households was held today in Toronto.
+The project received more than $21.4 million in funding from the federal and provincial governments.
+The construction of this project has created up to 447 jobs.

-John Carmichael, Member of Parliament for Don Valley West, on behalf of the Honourable Diane Finley, Minister of Human Resources and Skills Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC), and the Honourable Kathleen Wynne, Ontario Minister of Municipal Affairs and Housing and Member of Provincial Parliament for Don Valley West, along with City of Toronto Councillor John Parker, Ward 26 Don Valley West made the announcement.
+Brad Butt, Member of Parliament for Mississauga-Streetsville, on behalf of the Honourable Diane Finley, Minister of Human Resources and Skills Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC); Mario Sergio, Parliamentary Assistant to the Honourable Bob Chiarelli, Minister of Municipal Affairs and Housing; and City of Toronto Councillor Ana Bailão (Ward 18 Davenport), Chair of the Affordable Housing Committee made the announcement.

-The 62-unit project located at 5 Deauville Lane in Toronto received more than $ 7.4 million in funding from Canada's Economic Action Plan and the Canada-Ontario Affordable Housing Program.
-The federal and provincial funding is complemented by $550,000 in municipal financial incentives from the City of Toronto.
+The 179-unit project located at 100 Lower Ossington Avenue, received more than $21.4 million in federal and provincial funding from Canada's Economic Action Plan and the Canada-Ontario Affordable Housing Program.
+The federal and provincial funding is complemented by $2.6 millions in municipal financial incentives.

 The Government of Canada, through CMHC, will invest more than $2 billion in housing this year.
 Of this amount, $1.7 billion will be spent in support of almost 605,000 households living in existing social housing.
 In Ontario, this represents some 237,750 households.
 These investments are improving the quality of life for low-income Canadians and households living in existing social housing, including individuals who are homeless or at-risk of homelessness, seniors, persons with disabilities, recent immigrants and Aboriginal people.

 Ontario continues to build new affordable housing and repair existing units for Ontarians with housing needs.
 Since 2009, the provincial government has provided nearly $183 million to build new rental housing units for low-income seniors and persons with disabilities.
-Ontario's overall investment of over $2.5 billion has translated into the construction and repair of more than 270,000 housing units and the provision of 35,000 rent supplements for Ontario families on fixed incomes.
+Since 2003, Ontario's funding commitment of nearly $3 billion is the largest affordable housing programme in the province's history.
+Ontario is supporting the creation of over 17,000 affordable rental housing units; making more than 263,000 repairs and improvements to social and affordable housing units; and providing rental and down payment assistance to over 81,000 households in need.
 The province's Long-Term Affordable Housing Strategy sets a strong foundation for a more efficient, accessible affordable housing system in Ontario.

-Affordable housing is a key component of Ontario's Poverty Reduction Strategy (http://www.children.gov.on.ca/htdocs/English/breakingthecycle/index.aspx).
-Download a copy of the Government of Ontario's Long-Term Affordable Housing Strategy at http://www.mah.gov.on.ca/AssetFactory.aspx?did=8590.
+Affordable housing is a key component of Ontario's Poverty Reduction Strategy.
+Download a copy of the Government of Ontario's Long-Term Affordable Housing Strategy.
 To find out more about affordable housing in Ontario, visit www.ontario.ca/housing.
+For more information about the City of Toronto's affordable housing activity, visit www.toronto.ca/affordablehousing.

-To find out more about how the Government of Canada and CMHC are working to build stronger homes and communities for all Canadians, call CMHC at 1-800-668-2642 or visit www.cmhc.ca.
+To find out more about how the Government of Canada and Canada Mortgage and Housing Corporation are working to build stronger homes and communities for all Canadians, call CMHC at 1-800-668-2642 or visit www.cmhc.ca.

 Disponible en français